syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 {% endhighlight %}
 {% endtabs %}

+Using the `ExportAnnotationsAsync` overload method, the selective list of annotations can also be exported asynchronously in the specified file format.
+The annotations list that needs to be exported and the data format should be passed as method arguments.
+The following code example illustrates the exporting of the list of annotations asynchronously present only in the first page.

+{% tabs %}
+{% highlight c# %}

+//Get the list of annotations present in the first page List<IAnnotation> firstPageAnnotations = pdfViewerControl.Annotations.Where(annotation => annotation.PageNumber == 1).ToList();

+//Export the annotations asynchronously to the "fdf" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(firstPageAnnotations, AnnotationDataFormat.Fdf, cancellationTokenSource);

+{% endhighlight %}
+{% endtabs %}

-In the above code sample, the `cancellationTokenSource` enables you to cancel the asynchronous annotation exporting when it is in progress.
+In the above code samples, the `cancellationTokenSource` enables you to cancel the asynchronous annotation exporting when it is in progress.

-N>While saving the stream returned by the [`ExportAnnotations`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotations_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) and [`ExportAnnotationsAsync`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotationsAsync_Syncfusion_Pdf_Parsing_AnnotationDataFormat_System_Threading_CancellationToken_) method, the file name must have the same extension as the file type that was given as the first argument. e.g. In the above case the file type provided is `fdf`, so the saved file extension should be `.fdf`.

 ### Cancel the asynchronous annotations exporting